If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 North Carolina police reached out to Bethesda police, but at the time, no missing persons reports matched the victims.

 Six days later, a neighbour of the Bishops contacted the police, suspicious of their sudden absence.
 When police arrived at the home, they found blood on the front porch.
-This was reasonable cause to enter the home.
-Inside, police found more blood in the entrance, the hallways and up the stairs.
+This was reasonable cause to enter.
+Inside, police found more blood in the entrance way, the hallway and up the stairs.
 In the bedrooms, blood was splattered everywhere, even the ceiling.

 Police recalled the inquiry from the North Carolina police days earlier and reached out to possibly connect the cases.
 The burned bodies found in the swamp were identified as the Bishop family through dental records.